How to Create an Educational Website or a Learning Management System

 To stand out and make this feature funny, some websites allow users to change their background, use masks, and so on.

 Quizzes and tests

-It’s well-known that the best way to memorize a piece of information is to reproduce it from the memory.
-This feature is just the key for this purpose.
+It’s well-known that the best way to memorize a piece of information is to reproduce it from memory.
+This feature is just the right one for this purpose.

-Many scientists puzzle over the way to implement it in offline education and still our system isn’t made for it.
+Many scientists puzzle over different ways to implement it in offline education and yet our system still isn’t made for it.

-But in the online industry it’s no more than a hiccup to add the testing effect — just ask your student’s a couple of questions after the lesson, ask them to write feedback on what they’ve learned, and so on.
+However, in the online industry it’s no more than a hiccup to add a testing effect — just ask your students a couple of questions after each lesson, ask them for feedback on what they’ve learned, etc.